 A worm, however, does not spread to other programs.
 This type of malware frequently targets well-known exploits.
 So, you should ensure that every device in your network has the most recent fixes installed to defend yourself against worms.

-You can also find suspicious files or links that might contain a worm using firewalls and email filters.
+Using firewalls and email filters, you can also find suspicious files or links that might contain a worm.

 A bot is a specially-created software program designed to perform the same action on repeat without any external interference.
 A system with a bot infection can infect an entire network, creating what is called a botnet.